SURFZJY/EAST-caffe/README.md

 You can download the pretrained MobileNetV3 model at https://pan.baidu.com/s/1NZ-nx-zXS6giXUqiVU4NTQ with the extract code 'wn5a'.

 And put it into snapshot directory.
+The model is trained on idcard dataset with single character annotations.

 Then run

 ```
 python demo.py
 ```

+### examples